andruhon/super-custom-keycaps/blog.md

 I'm trying to design keycaps which are good when printed on 3D printer with AMS or similar material changing system.

+## 18 Mar 2025
+Updated to QMK 0.28.0.
+There are mouse keycode changes.
+Mouse codes are now prefixed with MS_, rather than with KC_.

 ## 17 Mar 2025
 It is slowly getting shape!